 Note: The highest parts of the Wilderness Road over Stekenjokk is only open from the beginning of June until the middle of October due to vast amounts of snow, not uncommonly depths of up to 6 meters.

-In 2018 the road opened on the 6th of June
+The road will be opened on the 6th of June every year.

 The Wilderness Road takes you through some spectacular natural sights and cultural experiences.
 The road passes through the most densely populated area of brown bears in Sweden.
 Stekenjokk is an important birth place for thousands of reindeer and an important nesting site for many endangered birds.
 Bjurälven Nature Reserve has a unique karst landscape with underground rivers and Sweden’s longest cave Korallgrottan.
 There are several waterfalls close by the road, the most famous being Hällingsåfallet which flows into Sweden’s longest canyon.
 The road also passes through Marsfjällen mountains where you will find the highest peak in Västerbotten.